-- Download the audiovisual file: Subtitlers download the audiovisual file, and after being successfully downloaded, they can proceed.
+- Download the audiovisual file: Subtitlers download the audiovisual file, and after it is successfully downloaded, they can proceed.

 - Watch or listen for the first time: This is the last step before starting.
 Subtitlers watch the audiovisual content or listen to it to make sure they understand it.

 After completing the pre-subtitling steps, subtitlers become ready to start.